matwilso/matwilso.github.io/_posts/gpt-sim.md

 soon enough to get inside; only a few are knocked to the deck floor with minor bruises and sprained wrists.*

-There are thousands of videos of structural failures like this on YouTube, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse).
 Maybe the full scenario isn't realistic, but a learned model that has integrated so much knowledge could likely see and predict things like this better than an average person.
+For instance, there are thousands of videos of structural failures like this on YouTube to learn from, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse).

 ...